Masters of Physician Assistant Studies Financial Aid

 RRCC is proud to be the first community college in the country to offer a Master’s Degree, and we are pleased to be able to offer graduate level federal financial aid for the MPAS program.

-Below is a chart of the estimated cost of attendance for a resident of Colorado during the 2023-2024 aid year.
+Below is a chart of the estimated cost of attendance for a resident of Colorado starting the MPAS program during the 2024-2025 aid year.
 The Financial Aid Office determines the annual cost of attendance by adding estimated expenses for the 12-month academic year.
 Each student’s costs are expected to vary depending on individual circumstances.
 However, colleges create a generic cost of attendance based on actual tuition and fees charges combined with guidance from the State of Colorado.
 The total cost of attendance amounts reflect the maximum amount of loan, scholarship, and grant aid a student can receive.
 Updates to costs are typically determined in late spring or early summer for the upcoming academic year.
 See frequently asked questions (FAQs) below.

-Estimated 2023-2024 Cost of Attendance
+Estimated 2024-2025 Cost of Attendance

 1st Year